mezo-org/musd/final-presentation.md

 # Custody

-- **User opens a position by calling `openTrove` and providing BTC**
+- **BTC collateral is held in the ActivePool**
-- **MUSD is sent to the user and BTC is routed to the ActivePool until the user:**
+- **MUSD is minted and sent to the borrower**
-  - Withdraws collateral (only possible if their CR is > min)
-  - Closes their trove by paying off their debt
+- **Collateral is released when:**
+  - Debt is fully repaid
+  - Trove is liquidated
-  - Is redeemed against
+  - Trove is redeemed against
-  - Gets liquidated
+  - User withdraws (if sufficiently collateralized)

 ---